AndrewYoung97/cs411-final-project/flask_backend/README.md

-database connection is stored app.yaml, which should be in the same directory as main.py OR use replace the environ variables with string
+database connection is stored app.yaml, which should be in the same directory as main.py OR replace the environ variables with string
 # Output

 The return value from the server, aka what you should get from `locahlhost:5000` when you start the server is stored in the [output.txt](output.txt) file.
 You can try different queries.